AnkushMulkar/Blog-generator-using-falcon-7b/README.md

 The app is hosted using the Hugging Face Spaces platform, and the language model is set to tiiuae/falcon-7b-instruct.

+## Contribute
+Contributions are welcome and encouraged!
+If you'd like to contribute to the Blog Generator App, please follow these steps:

+Fork the repository on GitHub.

+Create a new branch from the main branch for your contributions.

+Make your changes, whether it's fixing bugs, adding new features, or improving documentation.

+Test your changes to ensure they work as expected.

+Commit your changes with descriptive commit messages.

+Push your changes to your forked repository.

+Create a pull request (PR) against the main branch of the original repository.

+We'll review your PR and work together to merge your changes into the app.

 ## Contact
 If you have any questions or feedback, feel free to contact the app author Ankush Mulkar.